Computes the average of the dependent variable of the regression line.

 independent-expression The variable that influences the outcome.

-This function converts its arguments to DOUBLE, performs the computation in double-precision floating point, and returns a DOUBLE as the result.
+This function converts its arguments to DOUBLE, and performs the computation in double-precision floating point.
 If the function is applied to an empty set, then it returns NULL.

 For more information about the statistical computation performed, see Mathematical formulas for the aggregate functions.